Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 ```
 With the same command, we can execute inference on raw LUNA16 images by setting `"whether_raw_luna16": true` in `inference.json`.
 Remember to also change `"data_list_file_path": "$@bundle_root + '/LUNA16_datasplit/original/dataset_fold0.json'"` and `"data_file_base_dir"`.

-Note that in inference.json and inference_raw.json, the transform "AffineBoxToWorldCoordinated" in "postprocessing" has `"affine_lps_to_ras": true`.
-Also in inference_raw.json, the transform "LoadImaged" in "preprocessing" has `"affine_lps_to_ras": true`.
+Note that in inference.json, the transform "LoadImaged" in "preprocessing" and "AffineBoxToWorldCoordinated" in "postprocessing" has `"affine_lps_to_ras": true`.
 This depends on the input images.
 LUNA16 needs `"affine_lps_to_ras": true`.
 It is possible that your inference dataset should set `"affine_lps_to_ras": false`.